-SF CARD – San Francisco Community Agencies Responding to Disaster – connects nonprofit, faith-based and private organizations with the network and knowledge they need to continue providing critical services after a disaster.
-We help organizations prepare for emergencies as small as a one-alarm fire and as large as a massive disaster wreaking havoc across the region.
-SF CARD’s function is threefold: Preparedness, Response and Recovery.
+SF CARD helps organizations prepare for emergencies as small as a one-alarm fire and as large as a massive disaster wreaking havoc across the region.
+SF CARD’s function is threefold: Preparedness, Response, and Recovery.

-To ensure that nonprofit and faith-based organizations serving the greater San Francisco Bay Area’s vulnerable populations are prepared for a disaster; to play a central role in the coordination of these organizations in their disaster preparedness, response, and recovery efforts.
+To ensure that nonprofit and faith-based organizations serving the greater San Francisco Bay Area’s vulnerable populations are prepared for a disaster, to play a central role in coordinating these organizations in their disaster preparedness, response, and recovery efforts.

 The idea for SF CARD sprang from the 1989 Loma Prieta Earthquake.
 Local nonprofit and faith-based organizations’ immediate response and leadership in the recovery phase of the disaster made their importance evident to local response agencies.